kaushal-pandey-18/Bank-files-management-system/README.md

 3.Withdraw money
 4.Check balance
 5.Exit loop
-It uses file handling concepts which helps to save the data entered in a file even after program is terminated and can be used next time.
+It uses file handling concepts which helps to save the data entered in a file even after program is terminated and can be used next time.🙃